 Before setting up, you’ll need to decide if you’d like to operate in a Free Zone or Offshore.
 Depending on your requirements, both options have their own benefits and specifications.

-If you’re looking for 100% ownership of your company, consider applying for a license and location in one of Dubai’s free zones.
+If you’re looking for 100% ownership of your company, consider applying for a licence and location in one of Dubai’s free zones.
 The free zone concept was introduced by the Dubai government to generate foreign interest to set up businesses in the city.
 Essentially, it’s a special economic area where business owners can enjoy many ownership and 0% taxation benefits.

 However, one of the key limitations of operating a company in a free zone is that you are not allowed to make direct trade with the UAE local market.